eCheck Casinos and Canadian Gambling

 You might’ve seen them advertising on TV, too, on Sportsnet or TSN.
 They’re locked in on the Canadian market, and to support their Canadian players, they need to have eCheck transfer in their arsenal so they can call themselves a real eCheck casino.

 Out of the bunch, PartyCasino is our choice.
-It’s one of the best overall online casinos out there.
+It’s one of the best overall online casinos you’ll come across online.
 As you can read from our PartyCasino bonus review, you’ll receive excellent bonuses (and free spins!) when you sign up there.
-They serve Canadians well and have top-notch bonuses, great selection of slots, and to top it off they’ve got plenty of live dealer games.
+They serve Canadians well and offer top-notch bonuses, great selection of slots, and to top it off they’ve got plenty of live dealer games.

 In addition to PartyCasino, Spin Casino and Royal Vegas are two other very qualified eCheck-accepting casinos.
-These two Microgaming casinos have stayed in the business for 15+ years and have an excellent reputation among gamers.
-Thanks to them running on Microgaming software, you’ll find more than 500 top-notch slot games at both sites.
+These two Microgaming casinos have stayed in the business for 15+ years and boast an excellent reputation among gamers.
+Thanks to them running on Microgaming software, you’ll find more than 700 top-notch online slots at both sites.